Aaron Ehasz: Awards and nominations

+Controversy

-According to CBR writer Meagan Damore, in November 2019, a female former employee of Ehasz who never worked at Wonderstorm, alleged him of bringing "his children to work and leave them with female production staff members without asking", treating her "like his own personal assistant (..) transitioning her editorial duties to a group and shut down her ideas."
-Freelance writer Samantha Nelson in November 2019 reported that several women claimed "Ehasz had created an abusive environment for women (..) ignored, belittled, and gaslit his female employees".
+According to CBR writer Meagan Damore, in November 2019, a female former employee of Ehasz who never worked at Wonderstorm alleged that "he would bring his children to work and leave them with female production staff members without asking", treating her "like his own personal assistant [...] transitioning her editorial duties to a group and shut down her ideas."
+Freelance writer Samantha Nelson in November 2019 reported that several women claimed "Ehasz had created an abusive environment for women [...] ignored, belittled, and gaslit his female employees".